 Camping + Bonfire

 This beach is really calm and clean.
 I can barely feel the waves.
-I hope they maintain the cleanliness.
+I hope they maintain cleanliness.

 How to get there?